 Title I, Part A - Improving Academic Achievement

 The Title I program supports effective, research-based educational strategies that close achievement gaps between high- and low-performing students.
 Title I funds and services are provided to schools identified as "targeted assistance" (schools serving students who are most at-risk of failing to meet state academic content standards) or "schoolwide program" (at least 40 percent of students in the school attendance area are from socioeconomically disadvantaged families).

 Title II - Teacher and Principal Training and Recruiting

 The Title II program is used to increase the academic achievement of all students by helping schools and districts improve teacher and principal quality through professional development and ensure all teachers are highly qualified.
 These funds focus on strategies for recruiting, hiring, training and retaining highly qualified teachers and principals.

 Title III - English Learners

-Funds must be used for supplementary services as part of the language instruction program for EL students to support English language development instruction, enhance instruction in the core academic subjects and provide high-quality professional development for teachers and other staff.
-Title III-EL student program funds may also be used to upgrade program objectives and instructional strategies, identify and improve curricula, materials and assessments, provide tutorials for academic and/or vocational education, intensify instruction, acquire or develop educational technology, coordinate language instruction programs with other programs and services, provide community participation programs and parent outreach.
+The Title III-English learner (EL) student program ensures that all EL students attain English proficiency, develop high levels of academic achievement in English, and meet the same challenging state academic standards as all other students.
+Funds are allocated to school districts based on the number of EL students enrolled and must be used for supplementary services to support EL students, including English language development (ELD) instruction, enhanced instruction in the core academic subjects, and high-quality professional development for teachers and staff.
+Funds may also be used to upgrade program objectives and instructional strategies, identify and improve curricula, materials, and assessments, provide tutorials for academic and/or vocational education, intensify instruction, acquire or develop educational technology, coordinate language instruction programs with other programs and services, or provide community participation programs and parent outreach.

 Title III - Immigrant